INRokh/rent-my-shelf/README.md

 __Campaign__ represent promotion campaign defined by the start date and duration.
 The campaign includes one or more spaces.
 Products promoted by this campaign will be displayed in these spaces.
 Campaign maintains basics per space stats.
 Campagnie can be in one of these statuses:

-1. New - campaing is being created.
+1. New - campaign is being created.
 1. Pending Payment - campaign is finalized and needs to be paid.
 1. Processing Payment - payment has been made but hasn't been confirmed.
 1. Ready - payment is confirmed.